|Free Study Plans||Download|

-The kitchen maximizes space and includes a dishwasher, full size range with oven, and built in microwave.
+The kitchen includes a dishwasher, full size range with oven, and built in microwave.
 The tank-less on demand water heater ensures that you never run out of hot water, and tucks away completely out of view.
-A stacking washer and dryer flank the kitchen.
+An under counter washer/dryer is also included.
 A small fireplace is tucked nicely in the corner of the great room.

 Can I install air conditioning?

-Our plans do not include an air conditioning unit, however you can install one in the loft or outside of the house.
+Yes, you can.
+Our plans do not include an air conditioning unit, but you can install one in the loft or outside of the house.

 What type of fireplace does the house have?